tweedegolf/storage-abstraction/README.md

 ```typescript
 removeFile(name: string): Promise<void>;
 ```
 Removes a file from the bucket.
-Does not fail if the file didn't exist.
+Does not fail if the file doesn't exist.

 ### listFiles
 ```typescript